 Engage students at The Johns Hopkins University Carey Business School and other educational partners by providing learning opportunities at small businesses

 Contribute to research and literature on small business, locally and nationally

 Serve as a resource to HopkinsLocal and BLocal Partners, in order to support collaboration between 10,000 Small Business alumni

 Work as a collaborative partner to other alumni managers at other sites and contribute positively to the work of the national alumni program

-Participate in assessment of program through team debriefing
+Participate in assessment of program through national and local team debriefing

 Other duties as needed to support program success